Neurological conditions affect the brain, spinal cord, nerves and muscles. They are often the result of illness or injury.

 It is important that people affected by a neurological condition receive the right care and treatment at the right time.

-We are pleased to publish three new factsheets to help people with neurological conditions, and their carers, access personalised support.
+In 2023 we published three new factsheets to help people with neurological conditions, and their carers, access personalised support.

 Self Directed Support for Adults: Information for Health and Social Care Professionals